Arun12311/Computer-Vision-Invoice-Extraction/README.md

 - Ensure that your Google API key has the necessary permissions to access the Gemini AI model.
 - The application currently supports image formats JPG and PNG.

-## License

-This project is for educational purposes.
-Please ensure compliance with Google's API usage policies when using this application.